Extended Coverage Information

 Frequently Asked Questions

-“Everyday” debit card transactions are the day-to-day purchases you make with your First National Bank debit card at the grocery store, gas station, drug store, or wherever you shop.
+“Everyday” debit card transactions are the day-to-day purchases you make with your First Financial Bank debit card at the grocery store, gas station, drug store, or wherever you shop.
 The new Federal Reserve rules do not apply to debit card transactions that have been set up to recur on a regularly scheduled basis.

 What types of ATM transactions are affected?